webatintel/aquarium/README.md

 aquarium.exe --num-fish 10000 --backend dawn_d3d12 --integrated-gpu
 aquarium.exe --num-fish 10000 --backend dawn_vulkan --discrete-gpu

-# "--buffer-mapping-aync" : Test buffer mapping async mode to update fish positions.
+# "--buffer-mapping-aync": Test buffer mapping async mode to update fish positions.
 # This mode is only implemented for Dawn backend.
 aquarium.exe --num-fish 10000 --backend dawn_d3d12 --buffer-mapping-async

-# "--enable-full-screen-mode" : Render aquarium in full screen mode instead of window mode.
+# "--enable-full-screen-mode": Render aquarium in full screen mode instead of window mode.
 aquarium.exe --num-fish 10000 --backend dawn_d3d12 --enable-full-screen-mode

-# "--print-log" : print log including average fps when exit the application.
+# "--print-log": print log including average fps when exit the application.
 aquarium.exe --num-fish 10000 --backend dawn_d3d12 --print-log

-# "--test-time <second>" : Render the application for some second and then exit, and the application will run 5 min by default.
+# "--test-time <second>": Render the application for some second and then exit, and the application will run 5 min by default.
 aquarium.exe --num-fish 10000 --backend dawn_d3d12 --test-time 30

-#"--window-size <width,height>" : Set window size.
+#"--window-size <width,height>": Set window size.
 aquarium.exe --num-fish 10000 --backend dawn_d3d12 --window-size 2560,1440

-#“--turn-off-vsync” : Unlimit 60 fps.
+#"--enable-vsync": Enable vsync.
-aquarium.exe --num-fish 10000 --backend dawn_vulkan --turn-off-vsync
+aquarium.exe --num-fish 10000 --backend dawn_vulkan --enable-vsync

-#“--disable-d3d12-render-pass” : Turn off render pass for dawn_d3d12 and d3d12 backend.
+#"--disable-d3d12-render-pass": Turn off render pass for dawn_d3d12 and d3d12 backend.
 Render pass is only supported on windows sdk > 17763
 # or more advanced platforms.
 This feature is supported on versions of Windows prior to build 1809, or dawn will
 # emulate a render pass.
 aquarium.exe --num-fish 10000 --backend dawn_d3d12 --disable-d3d12-render-pass

-#“--disable-dawn-validation” : Disable Dawn validation.
+#"--disable-dawn-validation": Disable Dawn validation.
 aquarium.exe --num-fish 10000 --backend dawn_d3d12 --disable-dawn-validation

-#"--alpha-blending <0-1|false>" : Force enable alpha blending to a specific value for all models or disable alpha blending.
+#"--alpha-blending <0-1|false>": Force enable alpha blending to a specific value for all models or disable alpha blending.
 By default, alpha blending is enabled.
 #Imgui uses stb truetype to render characters to gray bitmaps with format alpha8.
 The alpha value of the bitmap is 255 #or 0.
 When alpha blending is enabled, the pixels of the glyphs shows only if alpha is 255, while the other pixels are #rendered as background color.
 When alpha blending is disabled, the pixels are set to white if alpha is 255, and black
 #if alpha is 0.
 aquarium.exe --num-fish 10000 --backend opengl --alpha-blending 0.5
 aquarium.exe --num-fish 10000 --backend opengl --alpha-blending false

-# "--simulating-fish-come-and-go" : Load fish behavior from FishBehavior.json from the path of aquarium repo.
+# "--simulating-fish-come-and-go": Load fish behavior from FishBehavior.json from the path of aquarium repo.
 The mode is only implemented for Dawn backend.
 # The fish number will increase or decrease according to the fish behavior.
 Please follow the format of fish number definition
 # in the json file. "frame" means the fish number will change after some frames. "op" means to increase or decrease fish,
 # "count" defines fish number to be changed.